ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Transmit IR NEC Raw Data And Decode.rst

 Figure 2: Grove – Infrared Emitter

 | On the transmission side, the transmitter will send IR NEC raw data.
-  The raw data can be seen as consecutive durations of “marks” and “spaces” (Figure 3) in microseconds (us).
+  The raw data can be seen as consecutive durations of "marks" and "spaces" (Figure 3) in microseconds (us).
 | • Mark: a specific period of sending pulses
 | • Space: a specific period of sending nothing